andrew-noble/doomscroll-detector/README.md

 The system flags doomscrolling when the subject has a phone in their hand **and** is reclined.

-It would be easy to add in Stripe to charge your credit card, so I put in a spoofed penalty counter.
+It would be easy to add in Stripe to charge your credit card per second lost to Zuckerberg, so I put in a spoofed penalty counter.

 Built at HackCMU 2025 in a 24-hour sprint.